Tengwar Handbook

 Although JRR Tolkien left extensive material using the English mode, his son Christopher Tolkien also contributed writings in Tengwar.
 In some cases, he used slightly different conventions than his father.
 Some of it could be considered personal preferences or perhaps regional variations, much like the words "color" and "colour".

-Here's a list of some of these differences:
+Here are some of these differences:

 JRR Tolkien | Christopher Tolkien | |